calligraphist/Professional-README-Generator/sample/README.md

   - [Questions](#questions)

   ## Description
-  solve developers problems.
-  to help people
-  developers can sasve time
+  It will solve developers problem to add README file To help developers creating aProfessional README.md By creating a README.md and save time.

   ## Installation
-  git clone the repo
+  Git clone the repository and open in terminal

   ## Usage
-  run node index.js
-  For more information on how to add screenshots for examples, visit the following website:
+  run npm install and then node index.js and you will be asked some questions For more information on how to add screenshots for examples, visit the following website:

   [Mark Down Tutorial](https://agea.github.io/tutorial.md/)